miahbates/code-read-examples/README.md

-# code-read-examples
+# Code read examples

-Code read examples for founders and coders.
+## Examples made by myself to practice in pair programming sessions 🌱